LiuYuancheng/MCQ-GPT-Bot/README.md

 ##### Question Solution Prompt

-Before we pass the question solving scenario prompt to the AI 1st, then start to process the question, the AI will provide a higher problem solving correctness rate.
-For example if we want to process the Cisco CCNP Security Implementing Cisco Threat Control Solutions Exam, if we pre-load the prompt to the AI:
+Based on our test, the AI will provide a higher problem solving correctness rate if we load a problem solving scenario prompt to the AI before we pass the real MCQ question to llmMcqSolver.
+For example if we want to process the Cisco CCNP Security Implementing Cisco Threat Control Solutions Exam, when we pre-load the below CCPN prompt to the AI before pass the question to AI:

 ```
 CCNA_SOL_TEMPLATE = """You are a helpful assistant who find the answer of the Cisco